tableau/embedding-api-v3-guide/README.md

 ### Querying Data

 In v2, getUnderlyingDataAsync() was deprecated and only available in Tableau 2020.1 or earlier.
 Therefore, it is not available in v3.
-Instead[use getUnderlyingTablesAsync() and getUnderlyingTableDataAsync()](https://help.tableau.com/current/api/js_api/en-us/JavaScriptAPI/js_api_ref.htm#gettabledata).
+Instead [use getUnderlyingTablesAsync() and getUnderlyingTableDataAsync()](https://help.tableau.com/current/api/js_api/en-us/JavaScriptAPI/js_api_ref.htm#gettabledata).

 getSummaryDataAsync() remains in v3 with the same syntax.
 However, the following options have been added to getSummaryDataOptions.